pexip/os-python2.7/Doc/library/stdtypes.rst

 (2)
    Values of *n* less than ``0`` are treated as ``0`` (which yields an empty sequence of the same type as *s*).
-Note that items in the sequence *s* are not copied; they are referenced multiple times.
-This often haunts new Python programmers; consider:
+Note also that the copies are shallow;
+   nested structures are not copied.
+This often haunts new Python programmers;
+   consider:

       >>> lists = [[]] * 3
       >>> lists